jjackson-eco/mammal_weather_lifehistory/weather_variables/README.md

 ```
 Then we extract the necessary data.
-The `raster` packages enable you to do this with square bracket indexing.
+The `raster` package enables you to do this with square bracket indexing.

 ```
   #_________________________________________________________________________________________________